CXX20/fixx/README.md

 	Non-throwing moves are required for rollbacks to provide strong exception safety.

+* `noexcept` destructors

+	Even though C++ doesn't want to accept it, RAII destruction is fallible - e.g. writing to a file.

 * Some `std` interfaces

 	Most traits come from ancient no-`decltype` C++98/C++03 and are just useless boilerplate now.
-Moreover, using class specializations instead of function overloading requires reopening `namespace std` and writing code in the foreign context.
+Moreover, using class specialization instead of function overloading requires reopening `namespace std` and writing code in the foreign context.

 ## Install and test